AEQUITAS-Lab/aequitas-lab.github.io/research/index.md

 {% capture text %}
 #### Longitudinal modeling of educational inequality
-We investigate modeling strategies that convert longitudinal, unstructured data (e.g., digital traces, curricular content) into a rigorous understanding of how educational inequality accumulates through day-to-day experience.
+We investigate modeling strategies that convert longitudinal, unstructured data (e.g., digital traces, curricular content) into a rigorous understanding of how educational inequality accumulates through day-to-day teaching and learning experience.
 {% endcapture %}

 {%